amandavhernan/P4-INST126/README.md

 ## Update #1 (Nov.
 25)

 So far, we have collected the majority of the data that we need for this program.
 We are still looking for a national data set that contains high school student GPAs.
 We have also started experimenting with code and came up with code that can determine how many times a higher or equal GPA/SAT score appears in a data set compared to the GPA and SAT score entered by a user.

+## Update #2 (Dec.
+2)

+After our last update, we decided to change how the code/overall project would be structured as well as what information it would return to the user.
+Initially, we wanted to create a program that would calculate a user’s chances of getting into five different schools based on only their GPA and SAT score.
+The program would then return an individualized rank (1-5) of the schools for the user.
+The ranking would have been based on how closely the user's GPA and SAT score matched the average GPAs and SAT scores of the five different universities.
+Instead of going forward with this plan, we wanted to create a more realistic and useful program for students which is explained in full above.
+We also updated our flowcharts to reflect the changes and designated sections of the code to each group member.